Unloaded123456/ObtainBlocksMod/README.md

 # About the mod
 A Minecraft Forge 1.7.10-10.13.4.1614 mod for obtaining unobtainable blocks.
 Implements a feature that already exists in Minecraft: Manual registration of ItemBlocks.
 By using that feature, unobtainable (technical) blocks can be obtained with /give command, without any exception.
-Some of them has weird behavior: For instance, air (#0000) drops from certain mobs, and attempting to obtain a pointable technical block which does not have an ItemReed with Pick Block without will result in air item.
+Some of them has weird behavior: For instance, air (#0000) drops from certain mobs, and attempting to obtain a pointable technical block which does not have an ItemReed with Pick Block will result in air item.

 **Technical blocks of other mods are not supported!**